Last updated on: January 27th, 2020

 Final Thoughts

-As you saw, integrating Jscrambler with NativeScript is fairly simple thanks to the Jscrambler webpack plugin.
+Integrating Jscrambler with NativeScript is simple through the Jscrambler Webpack plugin.

 If you wish to increase the potency and resilience of your protected code further, you can use additional security layers such as Code Locks and Self-Defending.
 These will ensure that your code has anti-debugging and anti-tampering features.